suleymanarslan/notebook/parenthood.md

 ### Feeding

+Infants ask for more food than they need.
+It's helpful to know the best amount and frequency to avoid overfeeding.

 | Age | Amount | Time Period |
 | --- | --- | --- |
 | Newborn | 45-90 ml | Every 2-3 Hours |